LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 Each of the seven merchant princes who rule Port Nyanzaru controls the selling and trading of certain types of goods in Port Nyanzaru.
 In order to purchase any goods or services you'll have to deal with one of the princes or their organizations.

-- [Ekene-Afa](#ekene-afa) is an ex-gladiator who controls the sale and trade of weapons and shields.
+- [Ekene-Afa](#ekene-afa) is an ex-gladiator who controls the sale and trade of weapons and shields, as well as regulating all arena combat and mercenary work.
 - [Ifan Talro'a](#ifan-talroa) controls the sale of beasts and beast training, including the dinosaurs used as pack animals throughout Port Nyanzaru.
 He's also responsible for overseeing the [tenth-day dinosaur races](Port_Nyanzaru_activities.md#dinosaur-racing).
 - [Jessamine](#jessamine) is the only public representative of Port Nyanzaru's assassins' guild, and controls the sale of [medicinal Chultan plants](chultan_plants.md#top), [alchemical materials](#jessamine), and [poisons](poisons.md#top).
 - [Jobal](#jobal) is an ex-guide and the merchant prince with authority over all of Port Nyanzaru's jungle guides, and the matchmaker for most of them.
 He also regulates the sale of travelling gear, rain catchers, wagons, canoes, and insect repellant.
-- [Kwayothé](#kwayothé) is the high priestess in the temple of Sune, and additionally a merchant prince who controls the sale and production of tej, wine, ale, fruit, oil, and perfume.
+- [Kwayothé](#kwayothé) is the high priestess in the temple of Sune, and additionally a merchant prince who controls the sale and production of tej, wine, ale, fruit, oil, perfume, and [dye](Port_Nyanzaru_activities.md#dyeing).
 This gives her immense de facto authority over most restaurants, taverns, ceremonies, and celebrations in Port Nyanzaru.
 - [Zhanthi](#zhanthi) is a noble who runs the Jewel Market, an exclusive and high-end market for the sale of [art, jewelry, gems](Port_Nyanzaru_activities.md#selling-loot-or-items), metal armors, and magic items.
 - [Wakanga O'tamu](#wakanga-otamu) is the mage with authority over all [magic item sales](Port_Nyanzaru_activities.md#buying-a-magic-item) in Port Nyanzaru, though such sales are rare even in Port Nyanzaru's massive markets.
 Common potions and scrolls are [available for purchase](#magic-items), however.